yesodweb/yesod/README.md

-## hsenv
+## hsenv (Linux only)

-Previously We recommended using [hsenv](http://hackage.haskell.org/package/hsenv) when hacking on Yesod from Linux.
-Unfortunately yesod devel's usage of the GHC API does not play nicely with the latest version, so we can only recommend cabal-dev now.

-hsenv will not work on Windows and maybe not Mac.
-Use cabal-dev instead
+[hsenv](http://hackage.haskell.org/package/hsenv) prevents your custom build of Yesod from interfering with your currently installed cabal packages:

 * hsenv creates an isolated environment like cabal-dev
 * hsenv works at the shell level, so every shell must activate the hsenv